-Aren't modular homes mobile homes?
+Aren't system built homes similar to mobile homes?

 You may be thinking of HUD building code homes that have a chasis underneath.